Merced River Fest

 2:00pm - 4:00pm at The Grove House, Mariposa

-Afternoon of FREE Wild Child Film program in partnership with Wild and Scenic Film Festival
+Afternoon of FREE Wild Child film program in partnership with Wild and Scenic Film Festival.
+This fun and family-friendly series of 10 films features inspiring and delightful shorts suitable for all ages.

 -

-We will be awarding the recipients of the 2026 Scholarship during the intermission between Youth Film Festival and the Wild and Scenic evening program.
+We will be awarding the recipients of the 2026 Scholarship as part of the Wild and Scenic Film Festival evening program.

 -

-We are bringing the National Wild and Scenic Film Festival to Mariposa! —in partnership with SYRCL
+We are bringing the Wild and Scenic Film Festival to Mariposa—in partnership with SYRCL, the South Yuba River Citizens League.

 Kristina Rylands-Watershed Director and Vice Chair (Right), Molly Stephens-Director (Middle), and Hannah Harrison-Director (Left)